Click HERE to Call Free for immediate help! 0800 612 7211

 The newspaper is protected by the fair reporting from legal proceedings defence whilst the discredited witness is protected by the fact that their false statement was made during legal proceedings.
 By law, both of them have a good defence to a claim of defamation.
 The only option left for the victim of the false allegations is to ask Google to de-list the news articles from its internet searches.

-Google, however, often think that it is above the law.
+Google, however, often thinks that it is above the law.
 When the allegations are serious, particularly involving sex offending, Google tends to treat applicants of a right to be forgotten request with contempt.
 Google, without good reason refuses to delist certain news articles about criminal proceedings from search results.
 This is where the victim needs to come and speak to us!

 Online defamation